 This is known as “red-green-refactor.”
-The first unit test will fail (red), after the code is written it will pass (green), then it is enhanced (refactor).
+The first unit test will fail (red), after the code is written it will pass the test (green), then it is enhanced (refactor).

 How Does Test-Driven Development Contribute to my Project’s ROI?

-At first glance, one might think that this technique would be more time consuming and therefore more costly.
+At first glance, one might think that this technique would render software development more time consuming and therefore more costly.
 To the contrary, TDD will save time throughout the development cycle of the project, which can be directly traced back to ROI.
 It more quickly gets us to what we care about most: business results.

 TDD allows developers to “fail fast,” providing a very short feedback loop to know if their code is working correctly.
 Developers can self-certify their code before anyone runs manual acceptance tests and before a peer code review is done.
 This shortens the turnaround time and results in fewer defects found during manual testing.